Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/rbac.md

 ## replication user

-The replication user is defined by `interserver_http_credential` tag. **If this tag is ommited then authentication is not used during replication.** Ports 9009 and 9010(tls) provide low-level data access between servers.
+The replication user is defined by `interserver_http_credential` tag.
+It does not relate to a ClickHouse client credentials configuration. **If this tag is ommited then authentication is not used during replication.** Ports 9009 and 9010(tls) provide low-level data access between servers.
 This ports should not be accessible from untrusted networks.
 You can specify credentials for authenthication between replicas.
 This is required when `interserver_https_port` is accessible from untrusted networks.
 You can do so by defining user and password to the interserver credentials.
 Then replication protocol will use basic access authentication when connecting by HTTP/HTTPS to other replicas:

 ```xml
   <interserver_http_credentials>